 Contran and certain of its subsidiaries and affiliates, including us, purchase certain of their insurance policies as a group, with the costs of the jointly-owned policies being apportioned among the participating companies.
 Tall Pines Insurance Company, our subsidiary, underwrites certain insurance policies for Contran and certain of its subsidiaries and affiliates, including us.
 Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
 Best Company rating of generally at least A-(excellent) for substantially all of the risks it underwrites.
 EWI RE, Inc., our subsidiary, brokered certain of our insurance policies, provided claims and risk management services and, where appropriate, engaged certain third-party risk management consultants prior to NL's sale of EWI's insurance and risk management business to a third party in November 2019.
-Consistent with insurance industry practices, Tall Pines receives commissions from reinsurance underwriters and/or assesses fees for certain of the policies that it underwrites, and prior to November 2019 EWI received commissions from the insurance and reinsurance underwriters for the policies that it brokered.
-We received cash payments under the group insurance program from Contran and certain other affiliates not members of our consolidated financial reporting group of \$5.4 million in 2018 and \$.7 million in 2019.
+Consistent with insurance industry practices, Tall Pines receives commissions from reinsurance underwriters and/or assesses fees for certain of the policies that it underwrites, and prior to November 2019 EWI received commissions from the insurance program from Contran and certain other affiliates not members of our consolidated financial reporting group of \$.7 million in 2019.
 These amounts principally represent insurance premiums paid to Tall Pines or EWI, including amounts paid to EWI that EWI then remitted, net of brokerage commissions, to insurers.
 These amounts also include payments to insurers or reinsurers through EWI for the reimbursement of claims within our applicable deductible or retention ranges that such insurers and reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
 Following the sale of EWI's insurance and risk management business, Contran engaged the third-party insurance broker that purchased the business to provide many of the services previously provided by EWI and we continue to utilize Tall Pines to underwrite certain insurance risks.
-The aggregate amount paid under the group insurance program by us, our subsidiaries and our joint venture in 2020 was \$23.1 million.
-The aggregate amount paid under the program in 2020 principally represents premiums for insurance, but also includes payments to insurers or reinsurers for the reimbursement of claims within our applicable deductible or retention ranges that such insurers or reinsurers paid to third parties on our behalf, and amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
-We expect these relationships will continue in 2021.
+The aggregate amount paid under the group insurance program by us, our subsidiaries and our joint venture in 2020 and 2021 was \$23.1 million and \$27.1 million, respectively.
+The aggregate amounts paid under the program in 2020 and 2021 principally represent premiums for insurance, but also includes payments to insurers or reinsurers for the reimbursement of claims within our applicable deductible or retention ranges that such insurers or reinsurers paid to third parties on our behalf, and amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
+We expect these relationships will continue in 2022.